SalesLoft/rspec-rcv/README.md

 # Lifecycle

 The result of the exportable variable is captured at the end of the test, after everything else has run.
+Because this is an outer `after(:each)`, it will run after all of the other `after` blocks in the suite.
+This means you can't use the output of the file in an after block (not that you should need to).
+See the spec suite here to understand how you *could* use the output of the file in the spec suite.

 # Configuration Options